-Pharmacology.-The course in Pharmacology, consisting of two lectures, one demonstration and two practical classes per week, begins after Christmas in the second year and is completed in the third year at the end of the first term.
+Pharmacology.-The course in Pharmacology, consisting of two lectures and one practical class per week, begins after Christmas in the second year and is completed in the third year at the end of the first term.

-Text Books: Cushny: Pharmacology and Therapeutics; or, Sollmann: Manual of Pharmacology; or, Dixon: Manual of Pharmacology.
+Text Books: Cushny: Pharmacology and Therapeutics.
+Sollmann: Manual of Pharmacology.
+Dixon: Manual of Pharmacology.
+Clark: Applied Pharmacology.
+Dilling: Pharmacology and Therapeutics.
+Bastedo: Materia Medica, Pharmacology and Therapeutics.